It’s time to bring out Elf On The Shelf! Keep the magic of Christmas alive for your little one with a helpful little scout elf!

 When you have a child who loves arts and crafts, you will surely find something or other that will come to the rescue when you’re strapped for ideas.
 If you have a packet of stickers with “googly eyes”, this one is easy to recreate.
 It may not be the easiest to discover though, so wait for a weekend to have your child go nuts looking for your elf, before thinking to look in the fridge.

+While travelling, make sure to take your elf with you.
+He is part of your family, after all!
+It might mean that you won’t have much to work with, but it’ll still be worth it!
+You can also use the sugar sachets from the hotel minibar to make snow angels!
 If you’re catching an early morning flight back, don’t make the search very elaborate.
 Stick your elf in your child’s bag and say that he was afraid of being left behind!
 Elves are very accommodating that way and don’t mind roughing it out, crammed into any small space they can find.

 Practice Good Hygiene With Elf On The Shelf

 This is a great one when you want to instil good hygiene habits in your little ones.
 Tangle your elf up in dental floss and leave it in the bathroom next to the toothbrush stand for the kids to find just like this.